Electromechanical computational model of the human stomach: Electromechanical model

 Anatomically, the excitability distribution follows a distinct spatial pattern: \iccs{} located in the fundus (proximal stomach, above the pacemaker region) exhibit nearly no excitability and thus do not actively contribute to slow-wave initiation.
 The pacemaker region itself exhibits the highest intrinsic frequency and excitability.
 Moving away from the pacemaker, excitability and intrinsic frequency decrease gradually both along the longitudinal axis toward the pylorus and circumferentially from the lesser to the greater curvature.
 In the present model, this spatial variation is captured by an excitability parameter $a^\ICC(\vec{X})$, which controls the local responsiveness of \iccs{}.
 We build on our previous work~\cite{brandstaeter2018a}, where a similar formulation was introduced for idealized geometries, and extend it here to a realistic stomach geometry.
 This excitability parameter depends on two scalar fields that define an intrinsic coordinate system aligned with physiologically meaningful axes of the stomach: $\xi_l(\vec{X}) \in [0,1]$, representing the longitudinal axis of the stomach, and $\xi_c(\vec{X}) \in [0,1]$, representing the circumferential coordinate from the greater to the lesser curvature.
 Both normalized control coordinates are constructed by solving independent Laplace-Dirichlet problems over the reference configuration $\Omega_\textup{R}$.
 The longitudinal harmonic field $\phi_\fp$ is defined in~\cref{eq:laplace-dirichlet-fibers}, while the circumferential field $\phi_\gl$ is obtained by solving

 where $\Gamma_\textup{lesser}$ and $\Gamma_\textup{greater}$ are the Dirichlet boundaries describing the lesser and greater curvatures, respectively.

 To support spatially varying excitability with physiologically meaningful regional distinctions, we define a threshold value $\phi^* \in (0,1)$, corresponding to an isocontour value of $\phi_\fp$.
 This value is automatically determined from anatomical features, such as points near the esophageal sphincter on the lesser curvature.
+Specifically, the geometric center and average radius of the esophageal sphincter outlet are computed.
+The algorithm then identifies the closest node along the lesser curvature whose radial distance from the center exceeds $1.3$ times the average outlet radius.
+The value of $\phi_\fp$ at this node is then assigned as the threshold $\phi^*$.
+Consequently, $\phi^*$ depends on the specific geometry under consideration; for the geometry in~\cref{sec:case2_simulated_gastric_peristalis}, this yields $\phi^* \approx 0.543$.
 Using this threshold, we define the normalized longitudinal coordinates $\xi_l$ in a piecewise manner as

 while the circumferential coordinate is defined as